 An overview of grant conditions

 For Heritage Planning or Heritage Conservation projects:

 - You must be the property owner (District staff will confirm ownership for complete applications before awarding grants), or a tenant with the property owner’s permission to submit a grant application

 - Your property taxes must be fully paid when you apply

-- Detailed written estimate of cost
+- Detailed estimate of costs

-- Foundation, building, elevation and floor plans, as required
+- Foundation, building, elevation and floor plans

 Preserving our heritage

 Ensuring we have a clear sense of identity and place — and a legacy that links our past, present, and future — is one of the objectives of our Official Community Plan.